Beta — COLAClear is currently in beta. All reviews are free during the beta period.

 Existing platforms handle licensing, permits, distribution, and tax reporting.
 None of them review what's actually on your label before you submit it to TTB.

 COLAClear fills the gap.
 TTB built a "Needs Correction" workflow directly into COLAs Online — the system's own acknowledgment that label errors happen often enough to need a dedicated correction path.
-Automated regulatory analysis — up to 34 federal and state compliance checks run against your label in seconds.
+Automated regulatory analysis — 30+ federal and state compliance checks run against your label in seconds.
 It catches the errors that cause TTB corrections before you submit.
 No one else does this.
 This category didn't exist before COLAClear.

 What We Check